Skip to content

 Pros

 • FCA Authorised Electronic Money Institution under the UK Financial Conduct Authority.
 Most PSPs at this size class either don't hold their own EMI license or operate under a third-party EMI.
-For UKGC-licensed gaming operators that means dealing with a regulated counterparty inside the same regulatory perimeter — not a small detail when audits and reporting need to align.
+For UKGC-licensed gaming operators that means dealing with a regulated counterparty inside the same regulatory perimeter, not a small detail when audits and reporting need to align.

-• IC++ pricing option for merchants who understand interchange.
+• An IC++ pricing option for merchants who understand interchange.
 Transparent pricing that exposes interchange, scheme fees and acquirer markup as separate lines.
 Most mid-market PSPs only offer blended pricing, which is 0.3-0.6% more expensive in steady state.
 Larger merchants can audit and benchmark the markup line against published Visa/MC schedules.

 • Founder-CEO since 2002.
 Jonas Reynisson founded emerchantpay and remains CEO and Chairman, majority owner.
 Long-term founder continuity is unusual in payments and correlates with consistent product direction.
 For an industry where many PSPs have been through three CEO changes since 2020, that stability is a real factor.